Atta Muhammad Bhanbhro: Life and background

 He was born in a small village called Bachal Bhanbhro in Union Council Rasoolabad, Taluka Sobhodero, Khairpur district near village Mothparja.
 He completed his early schooling at his hometown.
 He obtained his undergraduate degree in Khairpur, and later moved to Karachi where he attended Sindh Muslim Law College and obtained Bachelor of Laws.
 After completing his education, he choose legal profession and started legal practice in Gambat city.
 He later started practice of law while serving as a junior lawyer with Shaikh Ayaz, a Sindhi poets of Pakistan.
 He had three sons and three daughters.

 Career

-Between 1967 and 1968, Bhambhro started publishing a rebellious magazine called Hoshu which was later banned by the government of Pakistan in 1974 under the Defence law of Pakistan.
-After restrictions were imposed on the magazine, the pieces were later published in several other magazines, and the printing press responsible for publishing the magazine's remained work was also seized by the authorities and he went underground while the publisher and his uncle were arrested following the ban.

 Literary work

 In 1980, he translated Iranian children’s literature and Russian literature into English language.
 In 1989 after residing in Hyderabad, he translated a book titled Sindh Ja Qadeem Asaar which was written on Sindh’s heritage.
 He then continued working as a translator and translated around one hundred books into Sindhi language, including Sindhu Likhat Ayein Boli, Sikandar Ji Kaah and Sindh Ji Tareekh Moarukhan Ji Zubani.

 He wrote books on different subjects such as politics, culture, literature, history and archaeology.
 His publications included Hur Guerrilla Tehreek, America Ja Sindhi and Sindh Ji Fateh.
 Bhanbhro's notable contribution included a book titled 'Deciphering Indus Script' in Sindhi language as well as in English.
 It is believed he was the first Sindhi researcher who made an attempt to understand the Indus Script of ancient language.
 His book Sindhu Likhat Ji Bhaj (Deciphering Indus Script) has also been published.
 As an archaeologist, he excavated archaeological sites in Sindh and also wrote a book on the British strategy in the Sindh province.
 In one of his books titled the Hur Guerilla War he covered Hurs involving guerrilla warfare, and later wrote the Conquest of Sindh and the Islamic seminaries of Thatta.

 During the Movement for Restoration of Democracy, a left–wing political alliance formed to end the military government of a Pakistani military dictator and then president general Muhammad Zia-ul-Haq, he was recognized as a poet for supporting the movement through his poetry.